ijake1/LabProject/README.md

 # Lab Project

-## Program that runs basic text analysis with the goal of comparing articles about one topic.
+### This project is to code a program that runs basic text analysis with the goal of comparing articles about the same topics.

+- Group Members:
+    - Lauren Lanning
-### Group Members - Lauren Lanning & Jake Samuel
+    - Jake Samuel

-### idk
+### Topics:
+Dog and Cat